visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

    Depending on circumstances, specifying the ``Donor-Variable`` argument to the CMFE functions can get cumbersome.
-For this reason, CMFE expressions are typically created using the *Data-Level Comparisons Wizard* under the *Controls* menu.
+For this reason, CMFE expressions are typically created using the
+   :ref:`Data-Level Comparisons Wizard <DataLevelComparisonsWizard>` under the *Controls* menu.
 Nonetheless, here we describe the syntax and provide examples for a number of cases of increasing complexity in specifying where the ``Donor Variable`` resides.

    When the donor variable is in the same database and state as the target mesh, then only the variable's name is needed.
 The optional substrings are not.